Previous Page Next Page

 • The caseworker conducts a person search of the principals in the report to determine whether the family has prior DFPS history.
 If history is found, it is reviewed, summarized, documented, and considered when determining whether the report warrants investigation.

-• The supervisor consults with the ongoing services caseworker and supervisor if a principal in the intake is also a principal in an open family preservation or substitute care, except post adoption services.
+• The supervisor consults with the family preservation or conservatorship caseworker and supervisor if a principal in the intake is also a principal in an open family preservation stage or any stage of substitute care, except post-adoption services.
+If the intake involves a child in DFPS conservatorship, see 2155.1 Closing Reports Priority None (PN) That Involve Children in Care.

-• The supervisor must consider the nature and seriousness of the allegations and any other relevant information, such as the ages of the child, if the child made an outcry, principal’s behaviors that could place a child in an unsafe situation, and any alleged concerns for the conditions of the home.
+• The supervisor or above must consider the nature and seriousness of the allegations and any other relevant information, such as the age of the child, if the child made an outcry, the principal’s behaviors that could place a child in an unsafe situation, and any alleged concerns about the condition of the home.

-• The supervisor documents, in the intake contact narrative in IMPACT, a written rationale for closing the case Priority None (PN).
+• The supervisor or above documents, in the intake contact narrative in IMPACT, a written rationale for closing the case as PN.

 Approval from a program director is required to close any intake report of abuse or neglect as Priority None (PN).